-This unique event showcases the collaborative research that has taken place across the country over the last three years of Being There - exploring the challenges and opportunities that arise when Humans and Robots share Public Space.
+This unique event showcased the collaborative research that took place across the country over the last three years of Being There - exploring the challenges and opportunities that arise when Humans and Robots share Public Space.

 As society’s use (and need) for robots grows, there are many aspects of future life, work and play that will require their presence; understanding the complexities of our relationship with robots is crucial.

 How can we design robots that are able to engage with us socially?
 Would we trust them to communicate on our behalf?

 How can we preserve privacy in human robot communication?